Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Invest your money Read My Review

 Creating a second account at IB to invest for your children is relatively easy.
-If you go into your account settings, you will see a button to open an additional account.
-This button will start creating an account that will be automatically linked to your current account.
+You will see a button to open an additional account if you go into your account settings.
+This button will start creating an account automatically linked to your current account.
 It means you will have only a single login but two accounts behind it.

 New account on IB to invest for your children